bertieucbs/aws-kendra-metadata/README.md

 Reference : https://docs.aws.amazon.com/kendra/latest/dg/s3-metadata.html

+When the source of your data is an Amazon S3 bucket or an Amazon S3 data source, you can apply custom attributes to your documents using metadata files.
 You can add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
 Each metadata file is associated with an indexed document.

 Your document metadata is defined in a JSON file.
 The file must be a UTF-8 text file without a BOM marker.
 The file name of the JSON file should be document.extension.metadata.json, where "document" is the name of the document that the metadata applies to and "extension" is the file extension for the document.